yanwenywan/typst-packages/dndcampaign/0.1.0/campaign.typ

 // sets a theme colours from the colours package of this module
 // or any other colour you want, on you if it looks bad :)
 // The colours recommended are:
-// phbgreen
-// phbcyan
-// phbmauve
-// phbtan
-// dmglavender
-// dmgcoral
-// dmgslategrey (-ay)
-// dmglilac
+// phbgreen, phbcyan, phbmauve, phbtan, dmglavender, dmgcoral, dmgslategrey (-ay), dmglilac
 #let setThemeColour(colour) = {
   context themeColour.update(colour)
 }